 He is a Fellow of the Royal Society, the American Academy of Arts and Sciences, the American Physical Society and a Member of the National Academy of Sciences.
 In 2008-2010, he chaired a two year National Academy of Sciences Decadal Survey of Astronomy and Astrophysics.

 Dr. Blandford was awarded the 1998 Dannie Heineman Prize of the American Astronomical Society, the 2013 Gold Medal of the Royal Astronomical Society, the 2016 Crafoord Prize for Astronomy and the 2020 Shaw Prize for Astronomy.

 To attend the virtual meeting "live" with the opportunity to ask questions:

-- Clicking the link may prompt you to install the Zoom virtual meeting app.
+Clicking the link may prompt you to install the Zoom virtual meeting app.
 Once installed, you will be able to join the meeting.
-If the app is already installed on your device, simply enter the meeting number 91896840562 to join the meeting.
+If the app is already installed on your device, simply enter the meeting number 958 3090 4603 and password 116064 to join the meeting.

-- Club and welcome announcements will begin at 7:45pm and the lecture will start promptly at 8:00pm.
+"Doors Open" at 6:30pm and the announcements and lecture will start promptly at 7:00pm.